pivotal/docs-tap/learning-center/local-install-guides/deploying-to-minikube.md

 ## <a id="ingress-ctrl-with-dns"></a> Ingress controller with DNS

-Once the Minikube cluster is running, you must enable the `ingress` and `ingress-dns` add-ons for Minikube.
+After the Minikube cluster is running, you must enable the `ingress` and `ingress-dns` add-ons for Minikube.
 These deploy the nginx ingress controller along with support for integrating into DNS.

 To enable these after the cluster has been created, run: